-- Timetables. - ID Cards. - · All notes including Medical Certificates. - Late passes if you are late to school you will need a pass.
-Visit the Student Centre with a signed note from a parent/caregiver. - Signing in/out if you need to leave school for an appointment during school hours, please go to the Student Centre with a signed note from your parent/caregiver and to officially sign out.
-Signing out can only occur with written confirmation from a student's parent/caregiver. - Attendance if you are unable to come to school, please ask a parent/caregiver to phone the Student Centre by 9.30am on the day of your absence by calling 477 9009 extn 878. - · Yearbooks. - Uniform if you do not have the correct uniform, go to the Student Centre before school to obtain a pass.
+- · Yearbooks. - Uniform if you do not have the correct uniform, go to the Deans before school to obtain a pass.
 Please show a note from a parent/caregiver explaining the reason and the date when you will be back in correct uniform. - Lost/found/stolen property report to the Student Centre at interval and lunchtime. - Damaged property report to the Student Centre at interval and lunchtime, or let your teacher know as soon as possible.